Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 ChatGPT now carries paid ads.
 OpenAI shipped them in February 2026 at $60 CPM with a $200,000 minimum buy.

-Timeline: how ChatGPT ads launched
+ChatGPT ads rollout timeline: how it launched

-This wasn’t really one launch.
+The ChatGPT ads rollout wasn’t really one launch.
 It was six months of monetization signals that gradually tightened into a product.

 | Date | Event |